Virtualizestuff/Avi-NSXT-Cloud-Configuration-with-Terraform/README.md

 # AVI NSX-T Cloud Deployment with Terraform
 Want to automate the configuration of Avi's NSX-T Cloud Connector?
-This repo contains TF files that will configure Avi's **NSX-T Cloud including: IPAM & DNS Profiles, IP Pool, Static Route, set DNS Service and deploying a DNS virtual service.** From a topology perspective the SE management nic is placed on a NSX-T VLAN backed segment called "mgmt-vlan50" while the SE data nic is placed on a NSX-T Overlay segment called "Avi-VIP".
+This repo contains TF files that will configure Avi's **NSX-T Cloud including: IPAM & DNS Profiles, IP Pool, Static Route, and deploying a DNS virtual service.** From a topology perspective the SE management nic is placed on a NSX-T VLAN backed segment called "mgmt-vlan50" while the SE data nic is placed on a NSX-T Overlay segment called "Avi-VIP".

 # Topology
 Below is the topology.
 Terraform will provision/configure all Avi objects within the Avi configuration box.